Karthik-Mohan10/mobile_robot_auto_nav/README.md

 - Libraries required for the successful implementation of this package has been specified in file /ROS libraries for auto_nav

-The video on this [link](http://wiki.ros.org/navigation/Tutorials/Using%20rviz%20with%20the%20Navigation%20Stack)will show step by step instructions for implemeting navigation stack with help of ROS visualization tool - RVIZ
+The video on this [link](http://wiki.ros.org/navigation/Tutorials/Using%20rviz%20with%20the%20Navigation%20Stack) will show step by step instructions for implemeting navigation stack with help of ROS visualization tool - RVIZ

 With the use of this package Autonomous navigation of Mobile Robot from point A to B has been achieved.
-Further improvement has to be done by incorporating sensors like IMUs for odom improvement & by fine tuning or selecting suitable path planners which are application based.
+Further improvement has to be done by incorporating sensors like IMUs etc for odom improvement & by fine tuning or selecting suitable path planners which are application based.

 Happy coding!